 Once the shares resumed trading on 11 January 2017 the share value fell again to $5.35.
 On 12 January 2017, Bellamy’s shares fell a further 17.76% to $4.40.

 The class action alleges that Bellamy’s knew or ought to have known about its poor performance and the expected impact of the regulatory changes in China much earlier than when it ultimately informed the market.
 The class action alleges that Bellamy’s breached its continuous disclosure obligations, engaged in misleading or deceptive conduct, or made misleading statements, in contravention of the Corporations Act 2001 (Cth) and the ASX Listing Rules.

 If Bellamy’s knew, or ought to have known, about the expected impact of the regulatory changes in China and failed to provide adequate, timely disclosure of this information then investors who bought ordinary shares of Bellamy’s during the Claim Period may have paid an inflated price for Bellamy’s shares and be entitled to compensation.

-There is another class action which has been filed against Bellamy’s called McKay Super Solutions Pty Limited (as Trustee for the McKay Super Solutions Fund) v Bellamy’s Australia Limited VID163/2017.)
-(McKay Super proceeding).
-Shareholders who have already signed a funding agreement/retainer to participate in the McKay Super proceeding may not be entitled to participate as a class member of this class action.
-If you are unsure of your position or require further information, please email BellamyClassAction@icp.net.au or call us on (02) 8039 6100.
+There is another class action which has been filed against Bellamy’s called McKay Super Solutions Pty Limited (as Trustee for the McKay Super Solutions Fund) v Bellamy’s Australia Limited (VID163/2017) (McKay proceeding).
+Shareholders who have signed a funding agreement/retainer to participate in the McKay proceeding are not part of this proceeding.

 Maurice Blackburn’s class action record is second to none